Good news continues for Finnish film abroad

 The drama tells the story of an expectant teenage couple (Jere Ristseppä and Rosa Honkonen).
 With his life turned upside down, the father-to-be searches for guidance and becomes involved with local right-wing activists along the way.

-“Toronto is one of the world’s most important film festivals,” says Vilhunen.
-“It’s a great event and an honour to take part in.
+“Toronto is one of the world’s most important film festivals,” says Vilhunen, in a release.“It’s a great event and an honour to take part in.
 I’m really glad that the work of the entire crew has already been acknowledged, and that we get a front-row seat to show the film to an international audience.”

 Actors Honkonen and Ristseppä will also be in attendance at the screening.